VPN Setup and FAQs

 With so much emphasis being directed to network security, many different technologies are being deployed to help deter, if not eliminate unauthorized and often malicious access to private networks (UTHSCSA computer network).
 Generally, public networks have very restricted access to private networks.
 A Virtual Private Network (VPN) is a network technology that is constructed by using publicly accessible networking services (Internet providers) to securely connect private networks and nodes.
 The VPN environment uses user-level authentication, encryption and other security mechanisms to ensure that only authorized users can access the private network and that the data cannot be intercepted.

-At the university, we will be implementing two-factor authentication (2FA) with our username.
+At the university, we have implemented two-factor authentication (2FA) with our username.
 For our application, the two components of two-factor authentication are something you know (password) and something you have (a mobile device or landline phone).

 2FA is required in situations that involve remote access to resources.
 Specifically, in the following situations: